 This tends to affect the large, weight-bearing joints like the hip and especially the knee.
-It mimics arthritis, except it's almost always accompanied by swelling, and again, it will tend to be less painful than it looks.
+It mimics arthritis, except it's usually accompanied by swelling, and again, it will tend to be less painful than it looks.

 - Cranial nerve inflammation

-Generally, Lyme disease is easily treated with 2-3 weeks of oral antibiotics.
-Studies have shown no difference in outcomes between those treated for 3 weeks with oral antibiotics versus those treated for 3 months with intravenous antibiotics.
-Some studies have even suggested that a shorter treatment of 10-14 days might even be just as effective.
-Also, a single dose of the oral antibiotic doxycycline given when someone COMES IN with an engorged deer tick still attached, but showing no other symptoms, is highly effective at preventing disease.
+Generally, Lyme disease is easily treated with 10-14 days of oral antibiotics.
+Depending on what type of Lyme disease you have and what area of the body is affected, this will determine how long you're treated and whether you require intravenous versus oral antibiotics for a longer course.
+Also, a single dose of the oral antibiotic doxycycline given when someone COMES IN with an engorged deer tick still attached but showing no other symptoms is highly effective at preventing disease.

 The same tick that carries Lyme disease can also carry other diseases that you should be aware of:

-Powassan virus is probably something that you have heard about in the news recently.
-It's transmitted by the same tick that carries Lyme disease and can infect all age groups from the very young to the very old.
-The most common symptoms are fever and headache but people may also get muscle aches and a mild rash.
+- Powassan virus is transmitted by the same tick that carries Lyme disease and can infect all age groups from the very young to the very old.
+The most common symptoms are fever and headache, but people may also get muscle aches and a mild rash.
 Unfortunately, this virus can't be treated with antibiotics, and there's no vaccine available at this time.
-If you think you or a family member have been bitten by a tick and have the above symptoms that progress to changes in mental status, you definitely want to go to the nearest emergency room so you can be evaluated by a doctor.
+If you think you or a family member have been bitten by a tick and have the above symptoms that progress to changes in mental status, you want to go to the nearest emergency room so a doctor can evaluate you.

-If you have been bitten by a tick and have the above symptoms and risk factors, you will want to speak to your doctor.
+If you've been bitten by a tick and have the above symptoms and risk factors, you will want to speak to your doctor.